tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![plotting_hyperplane.png](Images/plotting_hyperplane.png)

 Emphasize to students that data will not always be equidistant with a wide margin.
-Explain that **support vectors** can fall within the margin of the hyperplane.
+Explain that support vectors can fall within the margin of the hyperplane.
 These values should be considered errors, and the classification should not be relied on.

-* Remind students that margins should always be maximized
+* Remind students that margins should always be maximized.

 * Indicate that when support vectors are too close to the margin, there is a 50% chance the classification can go either way.
 This is why these results are not reliable.